uratol/Home-on-Rails/README.md

 	at_click
 	...

-All these events are programmed via the web interface and stored in the **behavior_script** field for each object separately.
+All these events are programmed via the web interface and stored in the **behavior_script** field for an each object separately.
-Example of response to a motion sensor:
+Example of response on a motion sensor:

     at_change do
         light1.on!
 5.minutes